New Home Sales and Prices Both Gain in Dallas-Fort Worth According to Freshest Data

-There was an increase in closings of new homes in the Fort Worth, TX market in February year-over-year, but the percentage boost was less than January 2013, suggesting the market may be leveling.
-New home closings saw a rise of 12.6% from the year earlier to 1,097 after closings rose 20.5% in January from the year earlier.
+There was a rise in closings of new homes in the Dallas-Fort Worth, TX market in September year-over-year, but there were signs of market leveling as the percentage surge was less than August 2013.
+New home closings saw a 8.2% rise from a year earlier to 1,419.
+This came after a 12.9% hike year-over-year in August.

 Pricing and Mortgage Trends

 The average price of new homes was $290,778 per unit in September, up 14.0%from a year earlier.
 This bump is higher than the 13.9% lift in August year-over-year.

 For newly sold homes, the average mortgage size saw a surge year-over-year along with new home prices.
 Average mortgage size rose 12.3% to $250,183 in September from a year earlier.
 In August 2013, average mortgage size grew 13.0% from a year earlier.